 The Fund does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.
-The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
+The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents and receivable amounts.
 None of these assets are impaired nor past their due date.
-The maximum exposure to credit risk is the carrying of these balances at the reporting date.
+The maximum exposure to credit risk at the reporting date is the carrying amount of cash and cash equivalents and receivables amounts.